-Funding the Authority's net cost of service consists of non-capital expenses less all non-capital revenues, except member municipality assessments and contract assistance from the Commonwealth of Massachusetts.
+Funding the Authority's net cost of service consists of non-capital expenses less all non-capital revenues, except member municipality assessments and operating assistance from the Commonwealth of Massachusetts.
 The net cost of service is funded through assessments to member municipalities, which may increase by no more than 2.5% annually plus the members' share of any new services.
-The State provides State Contract Assistance currently as opposed to reimbursing.
+The State provides State Operating Assistance currently as opposed to reimbursing.

-The Newburyport Intermodal Parking Facility started construction in March 2018.
-The City of Newburyport is overseeing the construction phase with Federal Transit funds being provided through MVRTA.
-The Authority's role is oversight of the construction phase to ensure compliance with FTA requirements.
+The Newburyport Intermodal Parking Facility was completed in May 2019.
+The City of Newburyport was responsible for the construction phase.
+The MVRTA provided Federal Transit funds to assist in construction.
+The Authority's role was oversight of the construction phase to ensure compliance with FTA requirements.